ycabon/presentations/2015-uc-arcgis-js-api-road-ahead/presentation.md

  - More or less like an Array
  - `add` / `remove` / `forEach` / `map` / `find` / `findIndex`...
  - emit "change" events when something is added/removed/moved
- - used for layers, used for layers in Basemap, used for graphics
+ - used for layers, used for layers in Basemap, used for graphics...

 ---